vegaprotocol/documentation/docs/concepts/vega-protocol.md

 ### Risk models and parameters
 When proposing a market, the market proposer will need to choose the risk parameters associated with the risk model that's appropriate for the instrument.
 The risk model is essential for calculating margins on the market.

-The first product available to create is cash-settled futures, which use a [log-normal risk model](#log-normal-risk-model).
+The [log-normal risk model](#log-normal-risk-model) is the only one currently supported.
 While the model is pre-defined, you'll need to choose the individual parameters.

 You should choose parameters that ensure the risk model adequately represents the dynamics of the underlying instrument, and that the resulting margins strike the right balance between prudence and capital efficiency.